-Past clients have included Buena Vista Entertainment (Disney), Merv Griffin Entertainment, Comedy Central, MTV, LOGO, BET, FX, Lifetime, NBC, CBS and FOX networks.
+Clients have included Pluto TV, Here TV, Buena Vista Entertainment (Disney), Merv Griffin Entertainment, Comedy Central, MTV, LOGO, BET, FX, Lifetime, NBC, CBS and FOX networks.

 Applebaum is a graduate of the University of Southern California School of Cinematic Arts and is a native of Mill Valley, California.

-Stu Maddux is an award winning producer and director of non-fiction media with international credits including PBS, Showtime, TLC, VH1, Spike, Logo, CMT and BBC.
+Stu Maddux is an award-winning producer and director of non-fiction media with international credits including Pluto TV, Here TV, PBS, Showtime, TLC, VH1, Spike, Logo, CMT, and BBC.

-His work has been featured in The New York Times, The Atlantic, VICE and NPR’s Morning Edition and exhibited at film festivals around the world.
+His work has been featured in The New York Times, The Atlantic, VICE, and NPR’s Morning Edition and exhibited at film festivals around the world.

 His honors include seven regional Emmy Awards. as well as awards from film festivals on five continents.